Turkish President Erdoan announces he will run for office for the last time in 2023 - ExBulletin

 In October, the Turkish Statistical Institute reported inflation hit a 24-year high of 85.51%, although many said the real rate was likely even higher.

-Meanwhile, the Turkish lira’s exchange value has plummeted in recent years, raising the costs of imported goods and undermining the purchasing power of businesses and households.
+Meanwhile, the Turkish Lira’s exchange value has plummeted in recent years, raising the costs of imported goods and undermining the purchasing power of businesses and homes.

-In September 2021, 1 US dollar was worth around 8 Turkish liras, but in October 2022 it has risen to almost 19.
+In September 2021, 1 dollar was worth about 8 Turkish liras, but in October 2022, this figure has increased to almost 19.

 During the speech at the opening ceremony of Vezirkpr State Hospital, Erdoan highlighted his record.